-For example, let’s say that you have a $200,000 mortgage and you have $50,000 worth of equity – this means that you still owe $150,000 on the loan.
-You might accept a new loan for $170,000 and your lender would give you the $20,000 difference in cash a few days after closing.
+For example, let’s say you have a $200,000 mortgage and $50,000 worth of equity – this means that you still owe $150,000 on the loan.
+You might accept a new loan for $170,000, and your lender would give you the $20,000 difference in cash a few days after closing.

 You Want To Do Home Improvements Or Renovations

 Though you can do anything you want with the money you get from a cash-out refinance, it’s important to remember that your refinance is still a loan.
 It’s a good idea to get estimates from contractors or repair professionals before you close on your refinance.
-This will lessen the chance that you take out too much money – or you take out too little and have another bill after the job is finished.
+This will lessen the chance that you take out too much money, or you take out too little and have another bill after the job is finished.

 You Want To Allocate More To Retirement Saving

 One of the most powerful tools that you can take advantage of when it comes to saving for retirement is the principle of compounding interest.
 The earlier you start to invest and save, the more years you have to accumulate interest on your investments before you retire.

 Cash-Out Refinance For Investing